 Testing T cell response is technically very difficult and not widely available.
 Like antibody testing, it cannot tell you your level of immunity.

 Crohn’s & Colitis UK will use the results to make sure the needs of people with Crohn’s and Colitis are heard at the highest levels.
 This includes prioritising the booster vaccine for those who are on immunosuppressants or are high risk and protection in the workplace.
-See our recent news story for more information.

 The CLARITY researchers will be monitoring how long the antibodies last after coronavirus vaccination in people taking infliximab or vedolizumab.